angrysky56/deep-research-reports/BitNet Developer Guide Extraction_.md

 cd BitNet
 ```

-This will download the repository into a directory named BitNet and navigate into it.7 The presence of the \--recursive flag ensures that dependencies defined in the .gitmodules file 7 are properly fetched.
+This will download the repository into a directory named BitNet and navigate into it.7 The presence of the --recursive flag ensures that dependencies defined in the .gitmodules file are properly fetched.

 ### **2.3 Installing Dependencies**